jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/user-information.md

 a pop-up window will appear.
 If you had not registered
 your mobile phone before,
-you will be asked to you will
+you will be asked to
-see a window where you must
 add your number and then
 enter the verification code
 sent to you via SMS to